eclipse-theia/theia-website/src/docs/theia_ai.md

 1. **Command-based suggestions**: Trigger Theia commands when clicked
 2. **Callback-based suggestions**: Execute custom code (a callback) when clicked

-Here's an example of how to add suggestions to a chat model with a simple call back:
+Here's an example of how to add suggestions to a chat model with custom callback code when a link in the suggestion is clicked:

 ```typescript
 model.setSuggestions([